top of page

 4. Build Brave Moments

 Rather than aiming for anxiety to disappear, focus on helping your child do things even when they feel anxious.
-Praise effort, not just outcomes:“You were really brave walking into class today.”
+Praise effort, not just outcomes.
+For example, you might say, “You were really brave walking into class today.”

 5. Work With the School